 About the OpenSearch OR1 instance family announced at re:Invent

 This article summarizes the advantages of the OpenSearch OR1 instance family over existing instance families.
-We received information from AWS SAs during the writing of this article.
+We received information from AWS SAs during the writing process.
 Thank you for your cooperation.

-CyberAgent Group SRE Advent Calendar 2023This is the 6th day's article.
+CyberAgent Group SRE Advent Calendar 2023This is the article for day 6.

 What is the OR1 instance family?

-A new OpenSearch instance family announced at re:Invent.
+This is a new family of OpenSearch instances announced at re:Invent.

-The key point is that the design is significantly different from previous instance families.
-By using S3 as primary storage, it achieves 11 9s of durability, and benchmark results have confirmed a 30% improvement in cost efficiency over existing instance families.
+The key point is that the design is significantly different from conventional instance families.
+By using S3 as the primary storage, it achieves 119 durability, and benchmark results show a 30% improvement in cost efficiency compared to existing instance families.

 reference